zextras/tech-doc/source/carbonio/upgrade/upgrade.rst

 .. hint:: For improved security, to prevent any data loss, it is suggested to **make a backup** or **take a snapshot** (if you are using an hypervisor) of each Node before upgrading.

+We can not provide any estimate on the time required by the upgrade, because various factors may impact the duration, including the number of Nodes, their load, the speed of network connection, and so on.

+In some cases, incompatibilities may seldom arise in the upgrade of third-party software, which may lead to some additional manual steps to be carried out, so please check Section :ref:`ts-up-prev` under :doc:`/troubleshooting/toc` before starting the upgrade.
+Check also Section :ref:`up-older-req` for a list of major upgrades that impact Roles and third-party software.

 .. _pre-upgrade: